barseghyanartur/sphinx-llms-txt-link/README.rst

 **Optimize for LLM Consumption**:

-- Ensure content is readily accessible to text-only crawlers.
+- Provides a direct link to the **raw, rendered text markup** for the current page.
-- Provide a clean, structured version of documentation for LLM training.
+- Enables developers to quickly copy clean, structured context for feeding into an LLM prompt.
-- Maximize indexability (SEO) of supplemental documentation links.

 .. image:: https://img.shields.io/pypi/v/sphinx-llms-txt-link.svg
    :target: https://pypi.python.org/pypi/sphinx-llms-txt-link.py